DLogan99/FPA/README.md

 # Finance Planner (Python)

 Local-first finance planner built with Tkinter.
-Data is stored in CSV files with configurable JSON settings, weights, and themes.
+Data is stored in CSV files with configurable JSON settings and themes plus a plain-text weights file.
 Defaults are bundled and copied to your OS data directory on first run (e.g., `%APPDATA%/finance_planner` on Windows or `~/.local/share/finance_planner` on Linux).

 ## Features
 - Purchases/Items: add, edit, view, delete, import/export CSV, search/filter, and score via configurable weights with total spend, average score, and item counts.